discreetlogcontracts/dlcspecs/Protocol.md

 The existence of the `chain_hash` allows nodes to open contracts across many distinct blockchains as well as have contracts within multiple blockchains opened to the same peer (if it supports the target chains).

+The `temporary_contract_id` is used to identify the contract on a per-peer basis until the funding transaction is established, at which point it is replaced by the contract_id, which is derived from the funding transaction.

 `contract_info` specifies the contract to be constructed and the oracles to be used.